If you’ve been diagnosed with hypothyroidism or you suspect you have hypothyroidism then this is the post for you.

 - Tissues (such as the liver and target tissues) either “activate” or “inactivate” thyroid hormone based on the needs of the tissues through the use of special enzymes known as deiodinases –> We can look at certain lab values to determine if your cells are using thyroid or not such as SHBG.

 So why is this important?

-For the discussion we are having most people do not have significant issues with TRH because most people have issues with thyroid conversion or thyroid gland damage, but it's important to discuss nonetheless.
+For this discussion, most people do not have significant issues with TRH because most people suffer from issues related to thyroid conversion or thyroid gland damage, but it’s important to discuss it nonetheless.